sabnocke/The-Joy-of-Using-Keyboard/README.md

-# What's purpose of this thing?
- This is where the fun begins.
+# This is where the fun begins.